 In WP7 the primary tasks of MRE will be project management and WP evaluation.
 As WP evaluator MRE will work with the other WP partners to assist in the classification and quantification of project outcomes.
 For instance, MRE will view and evaluate the outcome of each component of WP7 such that it can be clearly communicated, in association with WP2, to stakeholders.

 In WP5, CEG will also lead the field trials evaluation and will assist the exploitation in the results.
-Finally, CEG will also participate in the dissemination of the project as part of WP2 and in the developments of the attracting environment as part of WP9.
+The contact point for the Wp5 and the Robotics Team is Prof. George Nikolakopoulos.

 HWS (Human Work Sciences) is responsible for WP9 Attractive Workplaces.
 The role for WP9 is to be part in creating safe and attractive workplaces by deeply interacting with other work packages and influencing their design.
 WP9 is also responsible for ensuring that gender aspects are taken into account in the various development projects.
 WP9 has an important role for the social acceptance of the new technology.